cosmos/cosmos/whitepaper.md

 some handy properties.
 Inconsistencies in updating that state will now appear as blockchain forks which catches a whole class of programming errors.
-This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block hash, and the block hash is signed by a quorum of validators.
+This also simplifies the development of secure lightweight clients, as Merkle-hash proofs can be verified by checking against the block-hash, and the block-hash is signed by a quorum of validators.

 Additional TMSP messages allow the application to keep track of and change the